Generation time

-In population biology and demography, generation time is the average time between two consecutive generations in the lineages of a population.
-In human populations, generation time typically ranges from 22 to 33 years.
+In population biology and demography, generation time is the average time between two consecutive generations in the lineages of a population, being linked to biological life cycles.
+In human populations, generation time typically has ranged from 20 to 30 years, with wide variation based on gender and society.
 Historians sometimes use this to date events, by converting generations into years to obtain rough estimates of time.

 Definitions and corresponding formulas

 The existing definitions of generation time fall into two categories: those that treat generation time as a renewal time of the population, and those that focus on the distance between individuals of one generation and the next.
 Below are the three most commonly used definitions: